Lowrance and Humminbird are perhaps the two biggest names when it comes to sonar/GPS fish finder units on the market today.

-The Helix series is the new bread and butter line from Humminbird.
+The Helix series is the new bread and butter fish finder line from Humminbird.
 It has some excellent sonar capabilities, including the mega MEGA 360 imaging and down imaging.

-The 360 imagining can be used as sonar which views the depths in a full 360 degrees around your boat, or if you wish you can switch it to side imaging only.
+The 360 imaging can be used as sonar which views the depths in a full 360 degrees around your boat, or if you wish, you can switch it to side imaging only.

-The models are also bluetooth compatible with your smartphone humminbird app.
+These fish finder models are also Bluetooth compatible with your smartphone Humminbird app.

-The Solix series is Humminbird’s high end unit.
-It has a large flat screen display featuring chartplotting, excellent GPS and can even be used to see radar for any incoming weather that may be moving into your area.
+The Solix series is Humminbird’s high-end fish finder.
+It has a large flat-screen display featuring chart plotting and excellent GPS and can even be used to see radar for any incoming weather that may be moving into your area.

-Features such as MEGA imaging+, dual spectrum CHIRP, and Autochart live, and I-Pilot are all included.
+Features such as MEGA imaging+, dual spectrum CHIRP, Autochart live, and I-Pilot are all included.

-The Piranha max is the cheapest units offered by Humminbird and are pretty bare bones, featuring down imaging as the only real feature.
+The Piranhamax is the cheapest fish finder offered by Humminbird and is pretty bare bones, featuring down imaging as the only real feature.

-It’s made for two particular groups.
-Ice fishermen, and kayak anglers.
+This fish finder is made for two particular groups: ice fishermen and kayak anglers.

-Humminbird offers ice fishing packages with mobile carry case and battery setup making it incredibly light and mobile.
+Humminbird offers ice fishing packages with a mobile carry case and battery setup, making it incredibly light and mobile.

-In our book, when using on the weekend or even on a professional or serious level such as guiding or tournament fishing, Lowrance takes the cake.
+In our book, when used on the weekend or even on a professional or serious level, such as guiding or tournament fishing, Lowrance takes the cake.
 It’s really hard to beat their layout and setups.

 The main reason for this decision is the Livesight and FishReveal technologies on the newest generation of sonar units.